marmelab/ng-admin/doc/Configuration-reference.md

 ]);
 ```

 In a read context (`listView` and `showView`), `reference` fields render the targetField as text.
 In a write context (`creationView` and `editionView`), ` reference` fields render as a dropdown, allowing to select the related entity among a list using the ` targetField` as a representation.
-In that case, ng-admin fetches the possible values on the related entity, so a `reference` field makes 2 queries in a write context:
+In that case, ng-admin fetches the possible values on the related entity, so a `reference` field makes an additional query in a write context:

 ```
+GET /comments/123      <= get the main entity
+{ "id": 123, "post_id": 456, ... },
 GET /posts/456         <= get the referenced entity itself GET /posts?_perPage=30 <= get the possible values for the referenced entity
 ```